Koffee with Karan: Regular segments

+Rapid Fire

-Rapid Fire: The segment includes a rapid-fire Q and A with Johar asking each guest a similar set of questions.
+The Rapid Fire segment includes a quick question-and-answer interview with Johar asking each guest a similar set of questions.
 Guests are encouraged to speak their mind and make the answers "rapid and full of fire".
 While no score is shown to the guests or the public, slow answers and/or passing on answering a question is usually penalised.
 The winner of the Rapid Fire round is given a gift hamper which includes personalised roasted coffee, a Koffee mug, some edible items like cookies and candies, and some electronic gadgets.
 Additionally, in season 6, the Answer of the Season award was introduced with the winner, to be announced at the end of the season, receiving an Audi A5 Sportback as an incentive for guests to be wittier in their answers.
 While the segment is the most anticipated by the fans, it has gained infamy among guests and in the media because it "often brings out the irreverent side of the [guests]".

+Opinions

-Opinions: Often the show featured this segment which allowed the guests to hear the opinions of others.
+Often the show featured this segment which allowed the guests to hear the opinions of others.
 Opinions could come from the public and/or other Bollywood personalities.
 Unlike the Rapid Fire, Opinions did not have a regular time slot in a given episode and could be featured at any point during it.
 The regular segment became recurring by the run of season 4.
 A similar segment, titled Friends Like These, was introduced in season 6 which features people close to each guest describing the guest and/or sharing an anecdote about them.